India's Nagaland conflict exposes ancient tribal tensions | DW | 30.07.2020

 "There are some elite groups and locals in Nagaland who pay money to the insurgents.
 Either they are supporters or they are forced to pay up, fearing attack on them and their kin," a government officer said in response to a request for comment.

-"The central government is worried that Naga armed groups including the NSCN-IM continue to exert their parallel authority in the state and in turn, dilute the peace process," said researcher Choudhary.
+"The central government is worried that Naga armed groups including the NSCN-IM continue to exert their parallel authority in the state and in turn, dilute the peace process," said researcher Choudhury.

 In response, the NSCN-IM said that they ran a legitimate government and charged legitimate taxes.